New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 device_id string Optional remote device ID

 setup_mcp boolean Default true.
-Registers Yaver as an MCP server in the runner when supported.
+Registers Yaver as an MCP server inside the runner when supported.

-codex_login boolean Default true for Codex; ignored for other runners.
+codex_login boolean Default true for Codex; use browser auth for ChatGPT Plus/Pro OAuth.

 allow_install_only boolean Return a soft success when the CLI is installed but auth is still pending.